-This course is going to dive into all major physics topics at varying levels.
-Students will spend time investigating topics that include motion, forces, energy, momentum, atomic energy, waves, electricity and magnetism, thermodynamics, and optics.
+This course is going to dive into all major physics topics at varying depths.
+Students will spend time investigating topics that include motion, forces, energy, momentum, atomic energy, waves, electricity and magnetism, circuits, thermodynamics, and optics.
 Learning will occur through classroom discussion, inquiry based lab investigations, and individual research.
-After successful completion of this course, students will have an understanding of all major physics topics, and will be ready to begin an introductory college level physics class.
+This class focuses on conceptual physics, and uses algebra level math to verify concepts.